-Errors introduced through these steps will be controlled by preparing and following SOPs (Appendix B), and establishing appropriate controls for data quality.
+Errors introduced through these steps will be controlled by preparing and following Standard Operating Procedures (SOPs) (Appendix B), and establishing appropriate controls for data quality.
 These controls apply to field procedures (e.g., adherence to SOPs [Appendix B], field equipment calibration, and FDs), laboratory analytical errors (e.g., calibration standard, internal standard, surrogate recoveries, and LCS), and data validation.
-The QAPP (AECOM, 2016b) provides further detail on error control procedures, both in the field and in the laboratory, and details the target detection limits for the analytes.
+The QAPP (AECOM 2017b) provides further detail on error control procedures, both in the field and in the laboratory, and details the target detection limits for the analytes.

 Sampling design error is the result of the inherent variability of the sampled population over space and time, the sample collection design, and the number of samples available upon which to base the decision.
 Because it is impossible to sample every inch of the LVW, there is always a possibility that some feature of the natural variability is missed.
+The results of the TIR and FO-DTS studies will help reduce these sampling errors (i.e., by increasing precision of groundwater discharge loci).
 Sampling design error can increase the chance for misrepresenting the natural variability by random error (imprecision) or systematic error (bias) in sampling.

 Because the number of samples controls how well the sampled population (i.e., LVW surface water) is characterized, use of the DQO process requires that the variability of data be understood to evaluate the trade-off between uncertainty (confidence limit) and sampling intensity.
 This investigation is meant to characterize the physical and chemical qualities of the LVW using a small but robust data set of the LVW surface water.
-This data set has a characteristic natural variability that will be represented by this data set if all other sources of variability are minimized.
-By reducing the errors associated with sample collection handling, analyses, and reporting with the strict adherence and use of standardized and documented procedures, as well as the noting of deviations from these procedures, the induced variability of the data set is minimized and the data set is a better representation of the surface water.
+This data set has a characteristic natural variability that will be represented if all other sources of variability are minimized.
+By reducing the errors associated with sample collection handling, analyses, and reporting with the strict adherence and use of standardized and documented procedures, as well as the noting of deviations from these procedures, the induced variability of the data set will be minimized and the data set will be a better representation of the surface water.

-3.2.7 Develop the Plan for Collecting Data
+3.3.7 Develop the Plan for Collecting Data